This With a Local supplies insider tips on things to do and see while visiting Edmonton in Alberta, Canada.

 I would probably take you to Rostizados.
-It was started by three guys who use a lot of Alberta produce and meat but it has Mexican flair to the food.
-The room is decorated with a late 1970s, early 1980s vibe.
-It’s fun but the cocktails are delicious and food is amazing.
+It was started by three guys who use a lot of Alberta produce and meat but it has a Mexican flair to the food.
+The room is decorated with a late-1970s, early-1980s vibe.
+It’s fun but the cocktails are delicious and the food is amazing.
 It’s like going to a friend’s house.
-I love the atmosphere as much as much as I love the food.
-It has a really good energy.
+I love the atmosphere as much as I love the food.
+It has really good energy.

 A lot of their plates are designed to share.
 The roasted pineapple salad is delicious.
 They do lots of roasted meats.
 They do whole pan-fried fresh fish.
 You order sides.

 What is your favourite place for a drink in Edmonton?

 I would take us to Clementine’s (11957 Jasper Avenue), a cocktail bar.
 The two guys who opened it had been doing underground cocktail events.
 You’d find out if you were following them on social media or got an invite.
 It’s a tiny bar and their drinks are amazing — very creative.
 It’s the kind of room you walk into ans loose track of what time it is.
 That’s how I think you should do cocktails.

 What is your favourite piece of history associated with Edmonton?

 Sports have always played an important role in Edmonton, whether it’s hockey or football.
 When I first moved to Edmonton, I started following hockey because the easiest conversation to have was talking about the game.